 Sertraline passes into breast milk and may affect your baby.
 Your doctor will discuss

 If you have not told your doctor about any of the above, tell them before you start

 Tell your doctor or pharmacist if you are taking any other medicines, including any

 that you get without a prescription from your pharmacy, supermarket or health food

-Some medicines and this one may increase the risk of serious side effects and are
+Some medicines and sertraline may increase the risk of serious side effects and are

 potentially life-threatening.
 The following medicines must not be taken with sertraline:

-monoamine oxidase inhibitors, such as moclobemide, phenelzine, tranylcypromine, selegiline
+monoamine oxidase inhibitors (MAOIs), such as moclobemide, phenelzine, tranylcypromine,

 pimozide, used to treat disorders which affect the way you think, feel or act

 Some other medicines may interact with sertraline.
 These include: